Hypergraph polynomials and the Bernardi process: Introduction

 Finally, we note that our family of dissections of the root polytope (depending on ribbon structure and base point) contains several previously known triangulations.
 Namely, in addition to the triangulation by non-crossing trees \cite{GGP} (which applies to the root polytope of a complete bipartite graph), the triangulation by duals of arborescences \cite{KM} (which works in the case of a plane bipartite graph) is also a special case.

 We should warn the reader that there are many orders in this paper, of edges, nodes, hyperedges etc.\ induced by spanning trees, hypertrees etc. This can be cumbersome but we need each for its own technical reason.
-All of these orders, however, are defined by the same simple principle: some process propagates through the graph and objects are listed in the order in which they are first reached by the process.
+All of these orders, however, are defined by the same simple principle: some process propagates through the graph and objects are listed in the order in which they are first reached.

 The paper is organized as follows.
 In Section \ref{sec:prelim} we set our definitions and summarize some of the necessary background, including Bernardi's embedding activities.
 Section \ref{sec:root_polytope} surveys Postnikov's work and describes the link from $h$-vectors of shellable dissections of the root polytope of $\bip \HH$ to the interior polynomial of $\HH$.
 We define the Bernardi process for hypergraphs in Section \ref{sec:Bernardi-process}, and establish its well-definedness.
 In Section \ref{sec:statements} we give the Bernardi-type description of the interior polynomial and state the equivalence of the two definitions (Theorem \ref{thm:Bernardi-interior_well_def}, our main result), as well as several conjectures.
 In Section \ref{sec:Jaeger_trees} we define Jaeger trees, prove their basic properties and show that the set of spanning trees arising as outcomes of the Bernardi process is exactly the set of Jaeger trees.
 We also discuss the connection of our work to that of Baker and Wang \cite{Baker-Wang}.
 In Section \ref{sec:shelling} we show that Jaeger trees induce a shellable dissection of the root polytope of $\bip \HH$ with a natural shelling order, and we relate the resulting $h$-vector to Bernardi-type activities.
 This allows us to prove Theorem \ref{thm:Bernardi-interior_well_def}.
-In Section \ref{sec:act_preserv_for_graphs} we observe that for graphs (i.e., hypergraphs $\HH$ where the cardinality of each hyperedge is two), the Bernardi process behaves in a special way in that it induces an activity-preserving bijection between the hypertrees of $\HH$ and $\overline{\HH}$.
-Finally, in Section \ref{sec:examples} we show how certain previously known triangulations arise from the Bernardi process.
+In Section \ref{sec:examples} we show how certain previously known triangulations arise from the Bernardi process.
+Finally, in an appendix we observe that for graphs (i.e., hypergraphs $\HH$ where the cardinality of each hyperedge is two), the Bernardi process behaves in a special way in that it induces an activity-preserving bijection between the hypertrees of $\HH$ and $\overline{\HH}$.

+{\bf Acknowledgment.} This version of our paper is identical to the one published in Algebraic Combinatorics, vol.\ 3 (2020), no.\ 5, pp.\ 1099--1139.
+We thank the anonymous referee for an exceptionally close reading of the manuscript and a number of suggestions for improvement.